Tochemey/goakt/CRDT.md

 ### Typed Keys

-CRDT keys are not plain strings — they are **typed, serializable values** that carry the CRDT data type at compile time.
-This provides type safety (no type assertions on read), serialization for wire transport (anti-entropy, coordination), and self-documenting code.
+CRDT keys are not plain strings — they are **serializable values** that carry the CRDT data type.
+This provides serialization for wire transport (anti-entropy, coordination) and self-documenting code.

 Defined in `crdt/key.go`: